HumairaTayyabdev/rpg-assignment/Readme.md

 ## Assignment
+**IMPORTANT**:
-**IMPORTANT: You must build your assignment on top of this existing codebase.
+- **You must build your assignment on top of this existing codebase.
 Do not create a new project from scratch.**
+- **Please fork this repository for your submission.
+Do not open Pull Requests directly against this repository.**

 The application should have the following features:
 - User authentication: The application should allow users to create an account and log in.